diku-dk/mlkit-pldi23-gcsafe/README.md

 different from those in the paper unless you use similar hardware.
 Hopefully, however, the general trends will remain stable.

-Caveat: The versions of MLKit and MLton have changed for this artifact compared to the submitted version of the paper).
+**Caveat:** The versions of MLKit and MLton have changed for this artifact compared to the submitted version of the paper).
 The final version of the paper will report on the versions used for this artifact (MLKit 4.7.3 and MLton 20210117).
 Except for a few instances, the reported numbers in the submitted paper are similar to those that can be produced with this artifact.
 The main difference is that, for the `zebra` benchmark, we now see a difference in the number of garbage collections for the different configurations `rg` and `rg-`.
-This difference will be discussed in the paper.
+This difference will be discussed in the final version of the paper.

 ## System Requirements